abpframework/abp/docs/en/framework/fundamentals/object-extensions.md

 #### AutoMapper Integration

-If you're using the [AutoMapper](https://automapper.org/) library, the ABP Framework also provides an extension method to utilize the `MapExtraPropertiesTo` method defined above.
+If you're using the [AutoMapper](https://automapper.org/) library, the ABP also provides an extension method to utilize the `MapExtraPropertiesTo` method defined above.

 You can use the `MapExtraProperties()` method inside your mapping profile.